Tech-NewLife/mail-vps-field-guide/README.md

 ### Small Personal Server

-Start with **InterServer** when a US location is suitable and waiting through the account-age requirement is acceptable.
+Consider **InterServer** when a US location is suitable and the account-age requirement is acceptable..
 Its slice includes comparatively generous memory and storage at the listed entry price. **IONOS** is the alternative when a longer-term plan and phone-assisted SMTP approval are acceptable.